dpaola2/RubyTalk/README.md

 # TODO

+- ~~support for classes~~
-- support for classes
+- ~~support for methods~~
-- support for methods
+- support for modules
-- support for all objects, not just classes and their methods
+- support for instances
-- delete objects
+- delete objects & instances
 - GUI (shoes? morphic?
 X11? qt?
 Gtk+? web app?)
 - better format for serialization
 - serialize on world open/close, rather than object changes (hooks?)
 - Rails-like web framework
 - multi-user?
 How would that work?
 - welcome message
+- organize the init.rb code into something sensible (like RubyTalk module)

 How To Install
 =============